-I am Karin Sieger, a BACP registered and accredited psychotherapist and offer cancer support online via Zoom across the UK and beyond.
+I am Karin Sieger, a BACP registered and accredited psychotherapist and offer cancer support online via Zoom across the UK.
 I am a member of Cancer Counselling London and an approved health care provider with AXA Health, AVIVA, Allianz and CIGNA.
 I am based in Richmond (West London, UK).
 On this page you will find everything you need to know about my cancer work, qualifications and fees and how to book a free initial consultation.

 1. How can I assist you?